October 2010:

 Complex?
 Certainly, and definitely unfamiliar to most ears.
 But is it pleasing?

 “No,” says Burdick.
 “What it sounds like is horns honking in a traffic jam.
 But it affects our brain in unexpected ways.
-Recording it, I had many memories come back to me – old memories that I hadn’t recalled in 20 years.
+Recording it, I had many memories come back to me – old memories that I hand’t recalled in 20 years.
 In one way, it blasts you with noise, almost traffic jam noise, but in another way it awakens your brain.

 Since he has been developing music based on the I Ching, (nearly 30 years) Burdick has seen that people buy single tracks of his compositions because they relate closely to what their I Ching forecasts tell them they need.
-He is now going in a direction more like I Ching meditations, so that practitioners may say: ‘Ok, I’m in this state, so I need to meditate.’”
+He is now going in a direction more like I Ching meditations, so that practitioners may say: ‘OK, I’m in this state, so I need to meditate.’”
 As an aid to that, one or another track of Burdick’s compositions will correspond to what they need.

 “How,” asks Burdick, “do you find an individual’s harmonic resonance, a note that is the essence of that person?
 I think the trick is the base tone of their voice.
 Everybody has a distinctive sound, almost like a fingerprint.
 We tune at A440, but the human body resonates at A432.
 So, if you lower the pitch a third of a step from A440, the music is more pleasing.”